 Karie-Ann Lee was very inspired by her mothers cooking whilst growing up and has always loved experimenting in the kitchen.
 She left her previous career as a sportswear apparel/graphic designer, working for many famous international sports brands, and teamed up with her mother Monica to create Tan Rosie utilising her design and branding skills, whilst learning traditional recipes from her mother.
-Lee designed and created the Tan Rosie brand and logos and since working with her mother, she too now creates unique Caribbean recipes and food products inspired by her mother’s teachings.
+Lee designed and created the Tan Rosie branding and since working with her mother, she too now creates unique Caribbean recipes and food products inspired by her mother’s teachings.

 The name ‘Tan’ is an affectionate name for ‘Aunt’ in the Caribbean – Aunty, Tanty, Tan!
 ‘Rosie’ is Monica’s grandmother who inspired her to cook, she was known as ‘Tan Rosie’ throughout the family and beyond.